-I am pleased to share this interview that I did recently with Sarah Creeley of the Online Book Club.
+I am pleased to share this interview that I did a while back with Sarah Creeley of the Online Book Club.
 I hope you find it thought-provoking.

 I knew I liked writing when I was in the sixth grade.
 I loved writing stories, and I had a teacher (Mrs. Gooch) who encouraged me.
 My mother also bought me books and took me often to the library—a place that I found magical and magnetic.
 She often read to me, and when she did, I could “see” the stories unfolding before me.
 When I could read myself, I began to devour everything I could get my hands on.
 Reading took me places I could not, as a growing boy, otherwise go.
 I used to tell my journalism students at the University of Illinois if you want to write well, read well.